bsansone/WheatonCrimeData/README.md

 WheatonCrimeData
 =========================

-## About
+### About
-The Wheaton Police Department publishes reports each week outlining crimes and arrests that occurred in Wheaton.
-If you are looking for a Crime Report earlier than this year, see the archived links at bottom of page.
+The Wheaton Police Department publishes reports each week outlining crimes and arrests that occurred in Wheaton, Il.

 ### Project Scope